-\$\\$ When you go to the bank, bring your children with you and show them how transactions work.
-Ask how how a bank operates, how money generates interest and how an ATM works.
+When you go to the bank, bring your children with you and show them how transactions work.
+Get the manager to explain how the bank operates, how money generates interest and how an ATM works.
+Ask the manager for a tour-be sure to ask to see the vault.